1uckyneo/jagdai/packages/jagdai/README.md

 > Here, we named it to `CounterStore` based on the usage scenario of this store.

-You need to mount the `CounterStore.Provider` component onto a node of the React tree.
+You need to mount the `Provider` component onto a node of the React tree.

 ```jsx
 const CounterApp = () => {